-We have audited the financial statements of Bermele Plc (the "Company") for the 11 month period ended 31 December 2020 which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity and Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of Bermele Plc (the "Company") for the year ended 31 January 2020 which comprise the consolidated statements of comprehensive income, the consolidated and parent company statements of financial position, the consolidated and parent company statements of changes in equity, the consolidated and parent company statements of cashflows, and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.

-In our opinion, the financial statements:
+In our opinion:

-- give a true and fair view of the state of the company's affairs as at 31 December 2020 and of its loss for the period then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; - have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the company's affairs as at 31 December 2019 and of the company's loss for the year then ended; - the company financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; - the parent company financial statements have been properly prepared in accordance with International Financial Reports Standards as adopted by the European Union and as applied in accordance with the provisions of the Companies Act 2006; - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006, and, as regards the company financial statements, Article 4 of the IAS Regulation.